-Librarian Liaisons & Faculty Representatives
+Librarian Liaisons and Faculty Representatives

 LMU librarians serve as liaisons to support outreach and collection development for each academic department and program.
 Liaisons are responsible for ensuring that our collections comprehensively support LMU's academic programs.
 In their collection development role, librarian liaisons choose library materials by actively seeking out, evaluating, and reviewing materials, and connecting with faculty in their department to stay abreast of curricular or research interest changes.